Louth cinemas to take part in National Cinema Day

-On Saturday, 3rd of September, cinemas across the Republic of Ireland, including Louth, will celebrate National Cinema Day with admission tickets at participating cinemas reduced to just €4 (RSP) including Premium seats, screens and 3D screenings.
+Cinemas across the country, including Louth, will celebrate National Cinema Day with admission tickets at participating cinemas reduced to just €4 including Premium seats, screens and 3D screenings this Saturday, September 3rd.

 Subscribe or register today to discover more from DonegalLive.ie